How do you keep someone from "gaming" the system?

 Can I link this to my HRIS feed?

-Eventually, yes.
+Yes.
 As you can imagine there are a number of different HR systems out there so we are incorporating this on a case by case basis.
 Just let us know what you have and we will work to make your job easier.

 Can I use this before I hire someone to get references?

-In short, yes, we see this as a great way to get more validated feedback from people's network in an anonymous format.
+Absolutely!
+Ohos a great way to get more validated feedback from people's network in an anonymous format.
 You can also use it to collect interviewing feedback in a more data driven and objective way.

 Is it portable?
 (Can I take my Ohos data with me when I leave a company?)

 Yes!
 We are working on a personal account version and we see data migration as a possibility for those who want it.
-This makes us the ONLY platform out there that can potentially create a career long feedback data set. the ONLY ONE.
-Stay tuned!
+This makes us the ONLY platform out there that can potentially create a career long feedback data set.
+The ONLY ONE!

 What if my company doesn't do this type of feedback, can I get it anyway?

 Yep.
 We're working on a personal account option.
 Sign up here to stay in touch.